thomasdarimont/terraform-provider-keycloak/README.md

 This will spin up a few containers for Keycloak, PostgreSQL, and OpenLDAP, which can be used for testing the provider.
 This environment and its setup via `make local` is not intended for production use.

+You can also use `make local-mtls` to start Keycloak with required client authentication via mTLS certificate.

 To stop the environment you can use the `make local-stop`.
 To remove the local environment use `make local-down`.

 Note: The setup scripts require the [jq](https://stedolan.github.io/jq/) command line utility.